-- (a) uses land, subdivides land, consolidates land, establishes a township, notarially tying adjacent land or erect buildings on land, or transforms land or demolishes buildings or structures for that purpose, without municipal planning approval, if municipal planning approval is required in terms of this By-law; - (b) uses land, subdivides land, consolidates land, establishes a township, notarially tying adjacent land or erect buildings on land, or transforms land or demolishes buildings or structures for that purpose, contrary to a provision of a land use scheme; - (c) uses land, subdivides land, consolidates land, establishes a township, notarially tying adjacent land or erect buildings on land, or transforms land or demolishes buildings or structures for that purpose, contrary to a restrictive condition of title or servitude; - (d) uses land, subdivides land, consolidates land, establishes a township, notarially tying adjacent land or erect buildings on land, or transforms land or demolishes buildings or structures for that purpose, contrary to a Municipality's Record of Decision for municipal planning approval as contemplated in section 52(4); - (e) fails to disclose that land is not registrable as contemplated in section 59; - (f) removes a site notice declaring that an activity on land is unlawful as contemplated in section 121; - (g) offers or pays a reward for- - (i) the written support of an organ of state in support of an application for municipal planning approval or a non-material amendment to Municipality's decision; - (ii) the written support of a Traditional Council for an application for municipal planning approval or a non-material amendment to Municipality's decision; or - (iii) the approval or refusal of an application for municipal planning approval or a non-material amendment to Municipality's decision; - (h) requests or accepts a reward for- - (i) the written support of an organ of state in support of an application for municipal planning approval or a non-material amendment to Municipality's decision; - (ii) the written support of a Traditional Council for an application for municipal planning approval or a non-material amendment to Municipality's decision; or - (iii) the approval or refusal of an application for municipal planning approval or a non-material amendment to Municipality's decision; or - (i) abuses, molests, hinders, obstructs or refuses entry on the land or into a building by a person conducting an investigation for enforcement purposes that has been duly authorised to enter on the land or into the building in terms of section 115(1), is guilty of an offence.
+- (a) uses land, subdivides land, consolidates land, establishes a township, notarially tying adjacent land or erect buildings on land, or transforms land or demolishes buildings or structures for that purpose, without municipal planning approval, if municipal planning approval is required in terms of this By-law; - (b) uses land, subdivides land, consolidates land, establishes a township, notarially tying adjacent land or erect buildings on land, or transforms land or demolishes buildings or structures for that purpose, contrary to a provision of a land use scheme; - (c) uses land, subdivides land, consolidates land, establishes a township, notarially tying adjacent land or erect buildings on land, or transforms land or demolishes buildings or structures for that purpose, contrary to a restrictive condition of title or servitude: - (d) uses land, subdivides land, consolidates land, establishes a township, notarially tying adjacent land or erect buildings on land, or transforms land or demolishes buildings or structures for that purpose, contrary to a Municipality's Record of Decision for municipal planning approval as contemplated in section 52(4); - (e) fails to disclose that land is not registrable as contemplated in section 59; - (f) removes a site notice declaring that an activity on land is unlawful as contemplated in section 121; - (g) offers or pays a reward for- - (i) the written support of an organ of state in support of an application for municipal planning approval or a non-material amendment to Municipality's decision; - (ii) the written support of a Traditional Council for an application for municipal planning approval or a non-material amendment to Municipality's decision; or - (iii) the approval or refusal of an application for municipal planning approval or a non-material amendment to Municipality's decision: - (h) requests or accepts a reward for- - (i) the written support of an organ of state in support of an application for municipal planning approval or a non-material amendment to Municipality's decision; - (ii) the written support of a Traditional Council for an application for municipal planning approval or a nonmaterial amendment to Municipality's decision; or - (iii) the approval or refusal of an application for municipal planning approval or a non-material amendment to Municipality's decision; or - (i) abuses, molests, hinders, obstructs or refuses entry on the land or into a building by a person conducting an investigation for enforcement purposes that has been duly authorised to enter on the land or into the building in terms of section 115(1), is guilty of an offence. - (2) An owner who permits land to be used in a manner contemplated in subsection (1)(a) to (d) and who does not cease that use or take reasonable steps to ensure that the use ceases is guilty of an offence. - (3) A person convicted of an offence in terms of this section is liable on conviction to a fine not exceeding R1 000 000 or to imprisonment for a period not exceeding 1 year or to both such a fine and such imprisonment.